Indiana woman killed in storm, found clutching great-grandson, 4, inside home: report

 DERECHO IN MIDWEST TRAVELED 770 MILES IN 14 HOURS, FLIPPED TRUCKS AND SMASHED A GRAIN ELEVATOR

-“She always promised that she would protect us and keep us safe and she sure did last night,” Montoya continued.
+“She always promised that she would protect us and keep us safe and she sure did last night,” Selena Montoya, who is also Atencio’s granddaughter, told the station.

 An autopsy determined Atencio died of blunt-force injuries and her death was ruled accidental, according to the Allen County Coroner’s office.